vielhuber/chefcookie/README.md

 #### exclude user agent

-You can avoid showing the banner for specific user agent (i.e. bot or crawler), using a regular expression.
+you can avoid showing the banner for specific user agents (i.e. bots or crawlers), using a regular expression.

 ```js
 const cc = new chefcookie({